The Louvre Pyramid and 5 Other Art Museums Designed by Ieoh Ming Pei

-1. The East Building at Washington's National Gallery of Art
+1. East Building at Washington’s National Gallery of Art

 In 1948 Pei began his career as an architect with the New York firm Webb and Knapp.
-Then, in the 1950s Pei and his team designed the East Building at the National Gallery of Art, Washington.
+Then, in the 1950s Pei created his first art museum.
+The architect and his team designed the East Building at the National Gallery of Art, Washington.
 The modernist design clearly signals the collection of contemporary artworks.
 Additionally, the choice of Tennessee pink marble from the same quarries that provided for the West building makes it a natural addendum.

 2. Louvre Pyramid